July 16, 2019-

 Whether you’re an investor, small-business advertiser or even a customer, daily deal sites can give you a major headache.

-Continually, there are red flags about Groupon.
+Specifically, there have been red flags about Groupon.

-For example in Sept.
+It has a long history of issues for investors, for example, in Sept.
 2014, the authoritative, TheStreet.com, rated Groupon as a “sell” with a “D” ratings score:

 “This is driven by several weaknesses, which we believe should have a greater impact than any strengths, and could make it more difficult for investors to achieve positive results compared to most of the stocks we cover.